aseasyas/funs/README.md

-# Funs are part of our life.
+# Funs make our life easy.